DaveBackus/Data_Bootcamp_Book/graphs1.md

 **Approach #1 revisited.** In approach #1, we applied plot methods to dataframes.
 We also used arguments to fix up the graph, but that got complicated pretty quickly.

 Here we combine Approaches #1 and #3.
-If we look at the document of `df.plot()`, we see that it "returns" an axis object.
+If we look at the documentation for `df.plot()`, we see that it "returns" an axis object.
 (Do it and see.)
 Once we have an axis object, we can apply methods to it that do just about anything.

 The first step is to grab the axis object.
 We change the dataframe-based plot statement `us.plot()` to
 ```python
 ax = us.plot()
 ```
-Now that we have `ax`, we create a dressed-up graph with methods:
+Now that we have `ax`, we dress up the graph by applying methods to it:
 ```python
 ax = us.plot()
 ax.set_title('US GDP and Consumption', fontsize=14, loc='left')
 ax.set_ylabel('Billions of 2013 USD')
 ax.legend(loc='center right')
 ```
-(Note again that we need to create and use the axis object in the same cell.)
+(Note again that we need to create and use the axis object in the same IPython cell.)
 We can add as many of these as we like.

-And if we want the figure object, we apply a method to the axis object `ax`:
+If we want the figure object, we apply a method to the axis object `ax`:
 ```python
 fig = ax.get_figure()
 ```